I think I know vim pretty well. I’m at the stage where I’m the crusty old man

 gf

-open file under cursorgx
+open file under your cursor in vim.gx

-open URL under cursor in browserg&
+open URL under your cursor in browser.g&

-repeat last :s command for entire fileg*
+command for entire file.g*

 /g#